 Michael Reyna was appointed to the FCA Board by President William J. Clinton.
 He was designated Chairman and CEO by President Clinton on January 13, 2000, after the death of Marsha Pyle Martin.

 Mr. Reyna instituted numerous programs to increase workplace diversity at FCA.
 Under his leadership, FCA instituted an Affirmative Employment Program Action Plan to increase the number of minorities, women, and people with disabilities in the FCA workforce.
 During his tenure, a Blacks in Government chapter was created at FCA, as well as a Female Examiners Work Group.
 Mr. Reyna instituted a policy prohibiting harassment and provided training to ensure a harassment-free workplace.
 He also substantially increased work/life balance benefits for FCA employees, which garnered the Office of Personnel Management Award for Outstanding Work/Life Programs.
-To increase the transparency of FCA rulemaking, he held public hearings on proposed regulations.

 Before his appointment to the FCA Board, Mr. Reyna served as President Clinton’s Director of USDA Rural Development (formerly known as the Farmers Home Administration) in California from November 1993 to October 1998.
 In that role, Mr. Reyna was responsible for growing and managing a diversified portfolio of housing, business, and infrastructure loans totaling more than $2.6 billion.
 His work in California on behalf of the Clinton administration included the Northwest Economic Adjustment Initiative, the Rural Empowerment Zone–Enterprise Community program, the AmeriCorps program, and several Reinventing Government initiatives.